suraj4881/Bihar_Service/README.md

 ## 📞 Support

-For support, email suraj4881@gmail.com or open an issue in the repository.
+For support, please open an issue in the repository.

 ## 🎉 Acknowledgments